One Direction: This Is Us: Release

 The world premiere of the film was held in Leicester Square, in London on 20 August 2013.
+Germany gave this film an early screening on 27 August 2013.
+Some countries have released this film on 28 August 2013, a day before the United Kingdom released it.

 The film was released in the United Kingdom on 29 August 2013, and was rolled out internationally on 30 August 2013 with a majority of markets being reached by the end of September 2013.

 Marketing

 As part of the marketing campaign, the band allowed fans to upload pictures of themselves that would appear on a version of the theatrical poster.
 The theatrical poster itself has pictures of fans forming part of the background, with another version created and displayed on the band's website where the photos were used to recreate the poster itself.

 An initial teaser trailer was released on 8 February 2013, followed by a second trailer on 25 June 2013.
 This second trailer also teased a snippet of "Best Song Ever", the lead single from their third studio album, Midnight Memories, which released upcoming on 25 November 2013.